Copado Base Setup and Implementation

 - Navigate to the Account Summary page and click on Register Application to complete the registration with the Copado server:

-Each user needs to create an org credential for the org where Copado is installed.
+Each user needs to create a credential for the org where Copado is installed.
 Otherwise, they won’t be able to use Copado properly.

-- Create an org credential for each of the users that will be working with Copado in the org where Copado is installed.
+- Create a credential for each of the users that will be working with Copado in the org where Copado is installed.

 - Create an API Key in order to enable the webhooks functionality, e.g. scheduling Copado jobs or allowing for custom automation of actions.